 While that may be all a player needs to restore a guitar to functionality, please realize that adjusting string action height is NOT the role of the truss rod.
 More on this, later.

-2. Saddle - Unlike a violin or banjo, nearly all acoustic guitars features a saddle that is fitted into a slot in the bridge.
+Action item 2.
+Saddle - Unlike a violin or banjo, nearly all acoustic guitars feature a saddle that is fitted into a slot in the bridge.
 As such, it can readily be replaced when worn, or with a different material for tonal purposes.
 If a player has a particular action preference, and assuming the fretboard is already set to proper relative flatness, the saddle is often seen as the adjustable component to be used to raise or lower the string height.

 The strings are set extremely close to the tops of the frets nearest the nut, sometimes clearing the first fret by as little as 3 to 5 thousandths of an inch.
 However, that distance increases exponentially as you move up the fretboard.
 Action is typically measured at the 12th fret, where the gap between the top of the fret and the bottom of the string may easily be 30 x greater.
 In cases of extremely high string action, that gap may be 50 or 60 x greater at the 12th fret than it is at the 1st fret.

 Lowering the saddle height is usually accomplished by sanding or filing the bottom of the saddle in order to avoid altering any deliberate contouring for intonation purposes.
-Before breaking ou the sandpaper, however, take a moment to familiarize yourself with some geometry.
+Before breaking out the sandpaper, however, take a moment to familiarize yourself with some geometry.
 We are measuring action height at a point half-way between the nut and the saddle (typically the 12th fret).
-If we wish to lower the action by a said amount at that 12th fret, we must reduce the height of the saddle by that desired amount times 2.
+If we wish to lower the action by a said amount at that 12th fret, we must reduce the height of the saddle by that desired amount times a factor of 2.
 As an exaggerated example, if I wanted to lower my action (at the 12th fret) by 1/8" I would need to remove 1/4" off the height of the saddle (1/8" x 2)!
 If my guitar has really high action at the 12th fret, you may imagine that I am likely to quickly run out of saddle material in my attempts to make the guitar comfortable to play.

 More importantly, viewing the saddle simply as a string height adjustment component ignores a significant factor that governs the overall sonic output of any given guitar: the overall string height measured in front of the bridge.
 More on this, later.

-4. Frets/Fretboard - You will recall that we started this exercise in an attempt to reduce the distance between the plane of the strings and the surface of the frets.
-What if we could simply raise the frets up closer to the strings?
-Installing taller frets is one method to attempt to return a guitar to playability.
-This does not work for everyone, though, as A.) We are talking about relatively minute height differences that are often insufficient to overcome extremely high action conditions, and B.) A radical adjustment in playing technique is required for the tallest of frets, and most players don't care for the "feel."
+Action item 4.
+Frets/Fretboard - Since most action height adjustment efforts involve reduce the distance between the plane of the strings and the surface of the frets, could we not simply raise the frets up closer to the strings?
+Installing taller frets is a viable method to attempt to return a guitar to playability.
+This does not work for everyone, though, as A.) We are talking about extremely small differences in height that are often insufficient to overcome extremely high action conditions, and B.) A radical adjustment in playing technique is required for the tallest of frets, and most players don't care for the "feel."
+It has never been my experience, nor have I ever been told by a player, that taller frets makes for a more comfortable fretboard.

 If, after taking these four (4) factors into consideration, I am still left with uncomfortably high string action, what next?